 The Saint-Ouen Flea Market is a famous shopping venue attracting 70 000 shoppers every week.
+A great place to buy a special souvenir from your trip.

 Le BHV Marais is not as fancy and high end as the other Paris department stores.
 Traditionally the best hardware store in town, Le BHV Marais has good fashion, house decoration, kitchenware, tableware sections.
 The advantages of Le BHV Marais are its location in Le Marais, its mid range positioning and its moderate size for quick shopping.
 Le Marais is the heart of trendy French fashion.
 Find there a myriad of stores from innovative brands you will find nowhere else.
 Rue des Rosiers and rue des Francs Bourgeois are the heart of Le Marais Paris shopping district.